rbespin/clockin/clockinv2/README.md

-This version of the clock-in program attempts to tackle the program more efficiently using HashMaps and a more streamlined GUI setup
+This version of the clock-in program is a complete overhaul that attempts to tackle the program more efficiently using HashMaps and a more streamlined GUI setup
 - HashInitialize.java to initialize HashMap and a file for HashClockIn.java to use
 - HashClockIn.java to initialize file that contains clock-in information for HashClockOut.java to use.